CAREER DESCRIPTION CLINICAL PSYCHOLOGIST II

 - Conduct psychological research and analyze statistical data in relation to Adult CHS (ACHS) program outcomes

 - Participate in mental health quality management team to assist ACHS in program evaluation, streamlining processes and outcomes for increased effectiveness and efficiency

 - Participate and provide mental health training seminars/presentations and in services didactic learning and training

 - Assist in complex case analysis and provide guidance to other clinical staff regarding appropriate psychological evidence-based practices

 - Provide clinical supervision to Clinical Psychologist I, Doctorate Practicum Students and Interns from contracted agencies with HCA Volunteer Services

-The ideal candidate will possess a doctorate degree in clinical psychology, forensic psychology or counseling psychology and demonstrates four (4) or more years of post-licensure experience.
-In addition, the ideal candidate will demonstrate knowledge and experience in the following competencies below:Technical Expertise and Knowledge of:
+The ideal candidate will possess a doctoral degree in clinical psychology with at least two (2) years of post-licensure clinical experience.
+In addition, the ideal candidate will demonstrate knowledge and experience in the following competencies below:Technical Expertise and Knowledge of

 - Jail security policies and willingness to seek consultation with supervisor if uncertain